 This method is required if the region specified is “All”

-Temporal fidelity
+Temporal fidelity.
+We also provide a scalar that controls the percentage of the effort affected by the closure that will be redistributed.

 All: NA - the remove method is required

 BIA: Redistribute closed effort), reduced by a user-provided scalar in case we only want to redistribute a percentage of historical effort, to its respective region (i.e. northern/central CA, whichever that record is in) using the pile up + temporal fidelity redistribution method (described above